Elite College Admissions,

 (Freshman, Sophomore, and Junior Years)

-• Strategize and plan standardized test prep (SAT, ACT, etc.), and coordinate best-fit prep providers/tutors as needed
+- Strategize standardized test prep (SAT, ACT, etc.), and coordinate best-fit prep providers/tutors as needed

-• Build a strong 4S and 3EQ foundation
+- Build a strong 4S + 3EQ foundation

 .